 causes and the behavior that closely follows.
 One only has to look at recent disaster scenarios to get a feel for the true nature of the "beast", that beast being the uncontrolled responses of certain groups of people to take advantage of any situation

 to commit lawless acts.
 If a hurrricane hits the east coast or an earthquake hits central California, little or no looting takes place.
-If a hurricane hits New Orleans....need I say more.
-The same attitude or mentality seems to be prevalent whenever
+If a hurricane hits New Orleans....need I say more ?
+A certain bad attitude or mentality seems to be prevalent

-opportunity presents itself for the looters to crawl out of their holes, especially in predominantly black neighborhoods.
+whenever opportunity presents itself for looters alomg with discontents to crawl out of their holes.
 Is this the fault of the police, the mayor's office, the elected officials, or even the store owners ?
-Or is this a bored, out-of-work,
+Or is this a bored, out-of-work, "feeling entitled"